-In quadrants I and III, switching decisions, that is, choosing to exclude when it has been included (in group I) and when it has been excluded (in group III), leads to a lower capacity and value.
-Thus, regardless of the total available capacity, avoiding taking the designated decisions in these groups is suboptimal.
-For the rest of the proof, we assume that one uses a randomization device to achieve the exact capacity for groups II and IV.
-We emphasize that the randomization device is optional for the procedure.
+In quadrants I and III, switching from the baseline decisions, i.e., choosing to exclude when it was included (group I) and to include when it was excluded (group III), leads to a lower capacity and value.
+Thus, regardless of the total available capacity, avoiding taking the baseline decisions in these groups is suboptimal.